fynnfluegge/fynnfluegge/README.md

 - My software engineering experience:
   - Java since 2012
   - AWS since 2019
+  - proficient with Angular, Typescript & Javascript
+  - proficient with Docker & Kubernetes
   - 2 years of Kotlin ❤️
   - 2 years of C#
-  - proficient with Angular & Vue.js, Typescript & Javascript
-  - proficient with Docker & Kubernetes
-  - currently learning Go & Python
+  - currently learning Vue.js, Go & Python
 <!--
 **fynnfluegge/fynnfluegge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.